DOI-USGS/planetary-sdi/content/moon/governance/conduct.md

 ---
-title: Lunar Spatial Data Infrastructure Code of Conduct
+title: Working Group Code of Conduct
-weight: 3
+weight: 2
 ---

 **DRAFT**

-Version 1.0; September 22, 2022

 Our goal is to create a safe and productive environment for everyone and to act and interact in ways that contribute to an open, welcoming, diverse, inclusive, and healthy community.
-This policy applies to the Lunar SDI community, our related interactions and meetings, interactions involving our community that occur outside of formal meetings, and when an individual is officially representing the Lunar SDI community in public spaces.
+This policy applies to the Lunar SDI working group, our related interactions and meetings, interactions involving our community of users that occur outside of formal meetings, and when an individual is officially representing the Lunar SDI working group in public spaces.
 Examples of representing our community include corresponding through e-mail, posting via a social media account, or acting as an appointed representative at an online or in-person event.
 Explicitly stating our expectations for our interactions improves inclusivity and accessibility for all, but especially for those with lower power due to not “fitting the norm” or those at a disadvantage due to less familiarity with the group and its typical dynamics.

 ## 1.0 Our Standards

-The Lunar SDI Working Group strives to ensure that diverse voices are heard and considered.
+The Lunar SDI working group strives to ensure that diverse voices are heard and considered.
 Thus, members are expected to listen to community members and to solicit relevant perspectives, concerns, and ideas from all people.
 Additionally, members are encouraged to contribute their own perspectives, concerns, and ideas into conversations.
 In such conversations, differences of opinion or contradictory needs might be expressed.
 In these cases, it is important to elevate the voices of those most impacted and those whose voices are often ignored.
 Listening to and thinking about feedback is also paramount.

 Examples of behavior that contributes to a positive environment for our community include:
 - Demonstrating empathy and kindness toward other people